 The collective Award Program seeks to constitute a board of experts capable of evaluating small, medium, and large manufacturing, service, education, nonprofit, public sector, and healthcare organizations.
 Sector coverage and balance are important selection considerations, in order to best serve a wide variety of Award and Tiered Applicants.
 Efforts are made to ensure broad representation and to minimize disproportionate involvement of one sector, or employees from a single organization.
 Examiners are selected on their personal qualifications and are not considered representatives of their employees or any other organization.
 Those selected meet the highest standard of qualifications.

 NOTE: If you are not already on our mailing list, click here to ensure we send you a 2019 Examiner Application!

 Please download and save the PDF application to your device.
 Then fill out the form and save a copy for your records before using the “submit” button to send to our office.

-- New Examiner Fee: $350* to help cover the cost of training and materials
+- New Examiner Fee: $350 to help defray the cost of training and materials

 - Returning Examiners: No fee for Returning Examiners of the MQA or KQA programs

-- Withdrawal Fee: There is a $350 fee for withdrawal of the Examiner program prior to a Site Visit
+- Withdrawal Fee: There is a $350 fee for withdrawal from the program prior to completion of assigned applicant feedback report